 The article suggested that “an energy drink could contain coconut water, honey, salt plus lemon or lime juice to flavour” struck me as sounding frankly a thousand times nicer than the ‘berry’ flavoured stuff I currently use.

 It also didn’t sound too expensive, but that is aided by the fact I live in Cambodia, and, well, all of these ingredients can be gotten for under a dollar.

 The end result?
 Well, I can’t really make any claims for sporting improvement, but it certainly tastes a heck of a lot nicer, and I know the origin of 100% of the ingredients.
 Yes it takes more time, and more washing up, but if you are reading this blog in the first place and buying Creative Nature products, you are already clearly a believer in the merits of high-quality ingredients and superfoods, and are willing to put in a bit more effort.
-Looking at the Creative Nature Shop, there are some other ingredients which could offer even more benefits—Maca root or Guarana for some extra energy, and Himalayan salt for its extra minerals.
+Looking at the Creative Nature Shop, there are some other ingredients which could offer even more benefits—Maca root for some extra energy, and Himalayan salt for its extra minerals.

 Making exercise or recovery drinks yourself means you fully control just how vegan/organic/gluten-free what you are imbibing truly is, and allows you to exercise or train, safe in the knowledge that it matches your normal dietary patterns.